yoosungung/yoosungung.github.io/_posts/20201022_status_language.md

 ### Wait State

-<font _mstmutation="1" _msthash="165139" _msttexthash="36652369">A Wait State (identified by ) causes the interpreter to delay the machine from continuing for a specified time.
-The time can be specified as a wait duration, specified in seconds, or an absolute expiry time, specified as an ISO-8601 extended offset date-time format string.</font>`"Type":"Wait"`
+A Wait State (identified by `"Type":"Wait"`) causes the interpreter to delay the machine from continuing for a specified time.
+The time can be specified as a wait duration, specified in seconds, or an absolute expiry time, specified as an ISO-8601 extended offset date-time format string.

 For example, the following Wait State introduces a ten-second delay into a state machine: